Efficiently stable presentations from error-correcting codes: Testing entanglement

 \begin{definition}[Synchronous strategy] If $G=(\mX,\mu,\mA,D)$ is a game and $(\mM,\tau)$ a tracial von Neumann algebra, a \emph{synchronous strategy $\strategy$ for $G$ on $(\mM,\tau)$} is, for every $x\in \mX$, a projective measurement $(P^x_a)_{a\in \mA(x)}$ on $\mM$.
 The value of a strategy $\strategy$ in $G$ is

 We say that $\strategy$ is \emph{perfect} if $\omega(G;\strategy)=1$. \end{definition}

 The name \emph{synchronous} stems from the fact that whenever an identical pair $(x,x)$ is chosen, $\tau(P^x_a P^x_b)=0$ for $a\neq b$ due to the requirement that $\{P^x_a\}_a$ is a projective measurement.
 Thus a synchronous strategy always returns the same answer to the same question.
-More general strategies, which allow different operators $\{P^x_a\}$ and $\{Q^y_b\}$, do not automatically enforce the synchronicity condition, but we do not consider such strategies here.

 It will be convenient to have a measure of closeness for strategies.
 The following definition parallels Definition~\ref{def:close}.

 \begin{definition}[Closeness for strategies] Let $\{A^i_a\}\subseteq \mM$ and $\{B^i_a\}\subseteq \mN$ be two families of projective measurements on tracial algebras $(\mM,\tau^\mM)$ and $(\mN,\tau^\mN)$ respectively, indexed by the same set $i\in \mI$ and with the same sets of outcomes $a,b\in\mA(i)$.
 For $\delta\geq0$ and $\mu$ a measure on $\mI$ we say that $\{A^i\}$ and $\{B^i\}$ are $(\delta,\mu)$-close if there exists a projection $P\in\mM_\infty$ of finite trace such that $\mN=P\mM_\infty P$ and $\tau^\mN=\tau_\infty/\tau_\infty(P)$, and a partial isometry $w\in P \mM_\infty \Id_\mM$ such that